osherjacobs/LabWork_Findings/vector8_writeup.md

 ## On Further Detection Work

 The detection analysis presented here is incomplete by design.
-Additional work is needed to fully characterize the detection surface — including ETW signal viability, behavioral baselining of the scheduled task execution path, and validation of the EID 10 / EID 3 correlation rule under real pipeline conditions.
+Additional work is needed to fully characterize the detection surface — including ETW signal viability, behavioral baselining of the scheduled task execution path, and validation of an EID 10 / EID 3 correlation rule under real pipeline conditions.
 That work requires dedicated instrumentation time that was not available within this research window.
 It is flagged here as the logical next step rather than left as an unacknowledged gap.

 ---